Manhattan geodesics and the boundary of the space of metric structures on hyperbolic groups: Introduction

 \subsection{Examples of boundary metric structures}

 Many interesting and widely studied isometric actions on hyperbolic spaces induce pseudo metrics in $\calD_\G$, and the same holds for $\partial_M \calD_\G$.
 We recover pseudo metrics on $\G$ by restricting to the orbits of these actions.
 In Section \ref{sec:examples}, we prove that the following actions induce pseudo metrics in $\ov\calD_\G$, and hence metric structures in $\ov\scrD_\G$. \begin{theorem} The following actions induce points in $\ov\scrD_\G$. \begin{enumerate} \item Natural actions on coned-off Cayley graphs for finite, symmetric generating sets, where we cone-off a finite number of quasi-convex subgroups of infinite index. \item Non-trivial Bass-Serre tree actions with quasi-convex edge stabilizers of infinite index.
 More generally, cocompact actions on $\CAT(0)$ cube complexes with quasi-convex hyperplane stabilizers and without global fixed points. \item Small actions on $\R$-trees, when $\G$ is a surface group or a free group. \end{enumerate} \end{theorem} Our study of $\ov\scrD_\G$ therefore provides a unified approach to understanding metrics coming from various parts of coarse geometry.
 Also, by item (3) above we deduce that when $\G$ is a surface (resp.~free group), the Manhattan boundary is an extension of the Thurston (resp.~Culler-Vogtmann) boundary for Teichm\"uller (resp.~Outer) space, see Corollaries \ref{cor.smallfreegroup} and \ref{coro.boundTeichembeds}.
+One might ask to what extent items (1) and (2) of the theorem above can be generalized to arbitrary acylindrical actions, see Question \ref{question.acylindrical}.

 In the case of surface groups, we can say something stronger since we can embed the space $\bbP\Curr(\G)$ of \emph{projective geodesic currents} into $\ov\scrD_\G$, see Corollary \ref{coro.boundTeichembeds}.
 This is done by analyzing the pseudo metric $d_\mu$ on $\Hy^2$ for a non-zero geodesic current $\mu$, defined by Burger, Iozzi, Parreau and Pozzetti \cite[Sec.~4]{burger-iozzi-parreau-pozzetti}.
 In a recent paper \cite{margra.dero}, Martinez-Granado and de Rosa study the pseudo metrics $d_{\mu}$ in more detail.